lerer-veracode/Veracode-manual-for-GitHub/README.md

 ## Scaling in an Organization
 For larger organization who seek more help on how to utilize the above suggestions and ease the onboarding process of their different teams - to encouraging faster and easier adoption of DevSecOps.

-### Share templated workflows
+### Shared workflow templates
 Workflow define and save in each repository, however, instead of copy-paste for every repository we can use GitHug shared workflows by creating `.github` repository in the account.

-- See detailed information at the [Shared workflows](https://docs.github.com/en/actions/learn-github-actions/sharing-workflows-with-your-organization) documentation
+- See detailed information at the __[Shared workflows](https://docs.github.com/en/actions/learn-github-actions/sharing-workflows-with-your-organization)__ documentation

 In addition to shared workflows, you should also consider Organization shared Secrets